oracle-livelabs/database/patch-me-if-you-can/lab3-db19-18-checks/lab3-source-checks.md

-# Lab 3 - Checks in the SOURCE Environment
+# Lab 3 - Checks in the 19.18 Environment

 ## Introduction
 We will use this lab to check several things in the source environment while the installation in the new environment progresses.